oyarsa/event_extraction/annotation/src/annotation/instructions.md

 **Answer**: _Invalid_

 **Explanation**: The model answer includes additional information about spreading data solutions costs over a larger revenue base, which is not present in the reference.
+This extra information adds a whole other cause to the event, which changes the meaning of the extraction.

 Note that the effect clauses are matches, as the words "there is" do not change the meaning of the extraction.
 However, since both the cause and effect clauses must match